AveryCS/seed-and-feed-frontend/README.md

 # [Click here](http://seed-and-feed-frontend.herokuapp.com/) to view Seed & Feed

-### Seed & Feed is a garden planning and recipe finding tool that perfect for both new and veteran gardeners!
+### Seed & Feed is a garden planning and recipe finding tool that is perfect for both new and veteran gardeners!

 ### To plan your garden, enter your zip code and click the list of plants you'd like to plant.
 From there, Seed & Feed will let you know when to plant your garden, based on your location as well as plant care tips.